Licensed Professional Counselor Supervision in Texas

 • Comply with all provisions of the Act and Council Rules

-• The LPC Associate will be unable to accumulate hours until their supervisor has been approved and LPC Associate license has been issues
+• The LPC Associate will be unable to accumulate hours until their supervisor has been approved and the LPC Associate license has been issued

 • LPC Associate may only practice counseling under the supervision of their approved Supervisor(s)

-• LPC Associate may have no more than 2 council approved supervisors as one time
+• LPC Associate may have no more than 2 council-approved supervisors at one time

-• LPC Associate who does not complete licensure after 60 months must reapply for license
+• An LPC Associate who does not complete licensure after 60 months must reapply for the license

 • LPC Associate must continue to be supervised after completion of their 3000 hours until the LPC Associate receives their LPC License